ngehlenborg/2017/papers.md

 ---

 ## General Information
 Submissions consist of a complete manuscript describing high quality research.
-Accepted manuscripts will be presented orally at the symposium.
+Accepted manuscripts will be presented orally at the workshop.
 BioVis 2016 will feature the publication of the accepted manuscripts in two categories: (1) highest quality papers will be published in a BMC Bioinformatics Supplement, (2) those papers that feature high quality but are not accepted for BMC Bioinformatics will be published in BMC Proceedings.

 ## Paper Submission Categories
 Three categories of paper are invited BioVis 2016 (details below).
 Your manuscript may include elements of more than one of these categories.